ZAMBRA BIOS (below photo)

 Susan Krivin's love of singing runs in her family, going back many generations.
 She began found her musical home with Zambra in 1994.
-Susan's skills as a professional seamstress and designer Kathleen Loveless has been a part of Zambra since the conceptual phase.
+Susan's skills as a professional seamstress and designer Kathleen Loveless, who arranges much of our repertoire, has been a part of Zambra since the conceptual phase.
 Katie grew up in a home filled with music.
 She remembers her parents teaching her to pick out horn